 Ukishima Shrine is located in an old, picturesque lakeside town.
 Shrine maiden Kisaragi Saya lives there along with her father, Tadayoshi.
 By day, she lives the life of a normal high school student at Sanbara Academy.
 By night, she hunts the Old Ones.
 Possessing supernatural physical prowess, the Old Ones prey on humans, and only Saya has the ability to defeat them.

 I'm writing this review just because of how bad it was, hoping people like me won't make the mistake of reading(and completing it, no less) the manga.
-Be warned that I haven’t seen the original anime or Blood+, so I’m unfamiliar with this whole idea of “girl slaughtering monsters”.
+Be warned that I haven’t seen the original anime or Blood+, so I’m unfamiliar with this whole world of “girl slaughtering monsters”.
 I started reading because of CLAMP(and Watanuki)’s involvement.
 It's hard to review it without some spoilers but here we go.

 Blood-C is originally a 12 episodes anime series followed by a film.
 It follows the story of Saya Kisaragi, a shrine maiden who hunts monsters called the Ancient Ones.
 She has a father and close friends that